jessepav/libgdx-wiki-old/Internationalization-and-Localization.md

 ## GWT Limitations and Compatibility ##

-As said before, the I18N system provided by LibGdx is cross-platform.
+As said before, the I18N system provided by libGDX is cross-platform.
 However there are some limitations when it comes to the GWT back-end.
 In particular:
 - **Simple format:** The format syntax of `java.text.MessageFormat` is not fully supported.
 You'll have to stick to a simplified syntax where formats are made only by their index, i.e. `{index}`.
 Format's type and style are not supported and cannot be used; otherwise an `IllegalArgumentException` is thrown.